kim-marcel/list-demo/README.md

 - ~~add alert, that says that this is just a demo and no sensitive/ important data should be stored there + no liability~~
 - ~~delete main.py in packages/list-demo-api --> not needed~~
 - ~~add proper field + form validation (e.g. ValidationService)~~
+- ~~error-messages for input-field-validation~~

+Not so important:
 - write tests + run them with yarn + test-coverage
+- logging
+- footer
 - rename angular-app
-- logging
 - add session expired error notification
 - make alert in list-view removeable
+- use structured property in user for list (API)

+Important:
 - add ability to "star"/ pin a list entry
-- use structured property in user for list (API)
+- add settings, where user can change name, password and email

+Very Important:
 - add email-verification when new sign-up with email
-- add settings, where user can change name, password and email
 - add possibility to reset password when forgotten
-- footer
-- error-messages for input-field-validation